Rain or Shine (film): Plot

 The opening credits roll over a peppy instrumental rendition of “Singing in the Rain.”
 The “Greater John T. Rainey Shows” traveling circus was successful when Mary Rainey inherited it from her father, but by the end of the first season they are struggling.
-Drenching rains make things worse, and Dalton. the ringmaster and Foltz, the lion tamer are secretly conspiring to take over the circus in the next town, Shrewsberry.
+Drenching rains make things worse.
+Dalton the ringmaster and Foltz the lion tamer are secretly conspiring to take over the circus in the next town, Shrewsberry.

-Since her father's death, Mary has relied on the circus' fast-talking con-artist manager, Smiley, She does not realize that he is in love with her.
+Since her father's death, Mary has relied on the circus' fast-talking con-artist manager, Smiley.
+She does not realize that he is in love with her.
 Mary and Bud Conway are secretly in love.
 Bud is a newcomer to the circus life, and Shrewsberry is his hometown.
 He expects big business there, and plans to introduce Mary to his socially prominent parents, indicating he wants to marry her.

 Foltz refuses to perform with his lions until they are fed.
 Smiley persuades local children to bring pieces of meat to exchange for free tickets.
 He also talks Amos Shrewsberry, a local creditor, into “investing” in the show.
 (Comedic encounters between Smiley and Amos are spread throughout the film.)

 Bud's wealthy father—who may be willing to invest in the show—throws a party at the Country Club for Mary and all Bud's friends from the circus.
 Smiley and others deliberately ruin the occasion with “comic” routines, exposing the circus' desperate financial straits and leading Mr. Conway to assume Mary is a gold-digger.

 The circus is packed the next day, bringing in enough money to pay debts and the delayed salaries.
 When Smiley tells Mary he won't let her marry Bud, she tells him to go.
 Naively, she asks Dalton to take over as manager.
 He tells the box office to turn over all the cash to a sheriff who has shown up with an attachment.
 Pretending to help, he persuades the staff to do the opening parade, expecting they will be furious and strike when they learn their salaries cannot be paid after all.